Advertising and sponsorship

 - Agreement to be accountable for all aspects of the work in ensuring that questions related to the accuracy or integrity of any part of the work are appropriately investigated and resolved.

 All of these conditions must be met.
 Each author should be able to identify which co-authors are responsible for specific other parts of the work.
 In addition, authors should have confidence in the integrity of the contributions of their co-authors.
+Any individuals listed as co-authors on a manuscript will receive email confirmation of the manuscript submission.

 Participation solely in the acquisition of funding, the collection of data or general supervision of the research group does not justify authorship.
 We wish authors to assure us that all authors included on a paper fulfil the criteria of authorship.
 Conversely we also ask for assurance that there is no one else who fulfils the criteria that has been excluded as an author.